How to start BMW if key fob is dead or not working

-Can’t start BMW with key
+- Can’t start BMW with key

-BMW key battery dead, can’t start car
+- BMW key battery dead, can’t start car

-Comfort Access key does not work
+- Comfort Access key does not work

 How to manually start BMW

-Remove key from your pocket.
-Remove metal blade from key fob.
+- Remove metal blade from key fob.

 If your BMW doesn't start, it means the key wasn’t recognized.
-A check control message may appear on dashboard stating the key was not recognized.
+A check control message may appear on the dashboard stating the key was not recognized.
 Your key may be defective or the ignition module has a problem.

 Try the procedure one more time, making sure there is no more than two-second delay between steps.